genepattern/genepattern-server/resources/wrapper_scripts/README.txt

     # optionally, map one canonical-name to a list of site-specific-names, e.g.
     putValue 'R-3.1' 'gcc/4.7.2, R/3.1'

-See env-default.sh or one of the other built-in site customization scripts such as env-custom-broad-rhel6.sh for more details.
+See env-default.sh or one of the other built-in site customization scripts for more details.

 ===========================================
 (3) R Programming Language configuration